 Yang Deficiency leading to male sexual problems would have several indications which could include cold testes, soreness and weakness in the lower back and knees, poor memory, hearing and hair loss, loose teeth, aversion to cold and cold extremities.
-A clear sign of Yang Deficiency is the inability to achieve and maintain an erection.
-Consider our organic Ancestor Treasure Yang formula used with our organic Yin Valley formula!
+A clear sign of Yang Deficiency is the inability to achieve and/or maintain an erection.

-The Liver channel traverses the testicles and male sexual organs and the proper flow of Qi and Blood through the Liver acupuncture meridian is essential for a male to have proper sexual function.
 Any issue with ejaculation points to Liver congestion.
 A man with pent-up stress from chronic Liver Qi Stagnation will possibly have the need to ejaculate often.
 A major symptom of Liver congestion is easy anger and a feeling of frustration often.
-Consider our organic Free and Easy Wanderer formula!

 Dampness Impeding the Free Flow of Qi and Blood and ED